Many serious eye conditions do not immediately present symptoms.

 As many patients would expect, part of your checkup includes a vision test.
-You will be asked to read a series of charts that show characters at varying sizes.
+You will be asked to read a series of charts that show characters of varying sizes.
 Once this is complete, our optometrist can use this data and other measurements to gain an accurate understanding of your vision, and whether you should begin wearing eyeglasses or contact lenses or update your prescription.
 We offer a wide range of affordable eyewear options.

-How Often Do I Need an Exam?
+How Often Do I Need An Exam?

 - Patients under age 40 should have an eye exam every two to five years